ls1intum/LEARN-Hub/docs/server/server-architecture.md

 ### Service Design Rationale

 Services are instantiated with explicit dependency injection, making dependencies visible and testable.
 This design choice favors clarity over convenience—while more verbose than implicit dependencies, it makes the system's structure explicit and facilitates unit testing with mock dependencies.

+**Transaction Management**: Services that modify data support optional transaction control through an `auto_commit` parameter.
+This allows orchestrating services to manage complex multi-step operations atomically, ensuring data consistency.
+For example, user deletion removes verification codes, search history, favourites, and the user record in a single transaction—either all succeed or all roll back.

 ## External Integrations